Spbetavirus

-Spbetavirus (formerly Spbetalikevirus and sometimes SPbeta-like viruses) is a genus of viruses in the order Caudovirales, in the family Siphoviridae.
+Spbetavirus (formerly Spbetalikevirus and sometimes SPbeta-like viruses) is a genus of viruses in the class Caudoviricetes.
 Bacteria serve as natural hosts.
-There is only one species in this genus: Bacillus virus SPbeta.
+There is only one species in this genus: Spbetavirus SPbeta.

 Structure

 Spbetaviruses are nonenveloped, with a head and tail.
 The head is about 81 nm in diameter.
 The tail is long, but fairly rigid, at about 355 nm long, 10 nm wide.
 It has six club-shaped terminal fibers and no collar.